-eustodial relationship you will assume full responsibility e child's education and medical care.
+8. State that as the person in custodial relationship you will assume full responsibility for all matters relating to the child's education and medical care.

-9. Please provide any other rel determination in this matte levant facts to assist the school district in making a er.
+9. Please provide any other relevant facts to assist the school district in making a determination in this matter.

 (Signature of Custodian)

 Sworn to before me this

-day of, 2 20
+day of \\\\\\, 20\\\\

 (Notary Public)

-constitute a crime punishable as sets form facts, the truth of which are sworn under oath.
-False swearing may provided in the Penal Law of the State of New York.
-The Sagaponack so take legal action to collect tuition charges in any case where a student is
+Note: This is an affidavit which sets form facts, the truth of which are sworn under oath.
+False swearing may constitute a crime punishable as provided in the Penal Law of the State of New York.
+The Sagaponack Common School District may also take legal action to collect tuition charges in any case where a student is illegally registered.

 FOR SCHOOL USE ONLY

-Reviewed and approved by: (Superintendent)
+Reviewed and approved by:

-Date School:

-Adoption date: 9/12/13

-Sagaponack Common School District Student Withdrawal Form
+(Superintendent)

+Date\\\\\

+School:\\\\\

 Student Name Grade Level

 Address

 Last Attendance Date Withdrawal Date

+Reason(s) for Withdrawal

+New School (if known)

 New Home Address

 Parent/Guardian Signature

-IMPORTANT: MUST BE COMPL LETED AT TIME OF WITHDRAWAL
+IMPORTANT: MUST BE COMPLETED AT TIME OF WITHDRAWAL

-STUDENT RECORDS WILL BE FO ORWARDED UPON REQUEST TO THE NEW SCHOOL
+STUDENT RECORDS WILL BE FORWARDED UPON REQUEST TO THE NEW SCHOOL.

-Note: School Office will not ini and/or fines paid. tial withdrawal until all books have been returned
+Note: School Office will not initial wit and/or fines paid. thdrawal until all books have been retu rned

 Initialed by Date

 cc: Registrar